 Volunteers will play an important role in the effective running of the venue.
 In 2018/19 BREC reported using 7000 volunteer hours which equated to \$200k in Front of House wage savings.
 Volunteers reinforce community engagement, introduce specialist skills to the venue, provide audience development opportunities and help reduce stress and staff burnout.
 Volunteerism at the BPACC will provide opportunities for all sectors and particularly youth, seniors and socially isolated members of the community to get involved.
-A Friends of the Cultural Precinct group is in formation which will either be an extension of or a replacement of the current volunteer program operated by the Artgeo Complex.
-This will be reviewed and developed further to consider opportunities including:
+Volunteer Management Models such as independent "Friends of" type groups or the current volunteer program operated by the Artgeo Complex will be reviewed and developed further to consider opportunities including: